MasashiHino/masashihino.github.io/_teaching/foundamental__macro.md

 date: 2021-04-01
 ---

-This is a webpage for Foundamental Macroeconomics(基礎マクロ) at Hitotsubashi University.
+This is a webpage for Foundamental Macroeconomics (基礎マクロ) at Hitotsubashi University.

 # Important Info
-* syllabus: pdf (in Japanese. to be uploaded)
+* **syllabus**: pdf (in Japanese. to be uploaded), or see below for English version
-* textbook: [A Course in Modern Macroeconomics](https://sites.google.com/view/pkurlat/a-course-in-modern-macroeconomics) written by Prof. Pablo Kurlat
+* **textbook**: [A Course in Modern Macroeconomics](https://sites.google.com/view/pkurlat/a-course-in-modern-macroeconomics) written by Prof. Pablo Kurlat
   * The textbook is only supplemental to the course.
    * This textbook is the best undergrad macroeconomics textbook among the ones I have read.
 There are no equivalent-level or substitutable textbooks in Japanese.
 Highly recommend.
- * grades: midterm and final exams (50% each )
+ * **grades**: midterm and final exams (50% each)
+ * **prerequisite**: I would like to assume that students
+  * have taken introductory economics (入門経済学) and some other 100-level courses
+  * are taking foundamental microeconomics and econometrics (基礎ミクロ・基礎計量)

-# Syllabus (to be completed)
+# Syllabus
-* week 1. intro & basic measurement
+* week 1. intro, math review & basic measurement
-* week 2. consumptions and savings
+* week 2.
+Households: consumptions and savings
+* week 3.
+Households: labor hour choice
+* week 4.
+Firm: investment
+* week 5.
+Equilibrium: GE (two period Lucas tree, if time permitting)
+* week 6.
+Solow Model
+* week 7.
+Solow Model and **Midterm**
+* week 8.
+Two periods RBC
+* week 9.
+Two periods RBC (cont'd)
+* week 10.
+Money
+* week 11.
+Price Level and Inflation
+* week 12.
+IS-LM based on NK
+* week 13.
+IS-LM based on NK (cont'd)